Aplastic Anemia and Myelodysplastic Syndromes

 Eating, diet, and nutrition have not been shown to play a role in preventing or treating aplastic anemia and MDS.
 However, people with either disorder who receive a stem cell transplant need to eat a healthy diet to help with their recovery.
 A person also may need to avoid some foods to lower the chances of infection while the immune system is still weak.
 A health care provider will advise a person on which specific foods to eat or avoid and when it is safe to eat in a restaurant.
 When dining out, stem cell transplant recipients should avoid foods that may be spoiled or not cleaned thoroughly, such as those at buffets or salad bars, to prevent infection.

 Some people may not feel hungry, or medication side effects may make eating difficult or painful.
 Many people also may have nausea, diarrhea, or vomiting.
 People may need to eat or drink a nutritional supplement in the form of a shake or pudding.
 Eating foods high in potassium and magnesium will help replace these minerals if they are lost from diarrhea and vomiting.
 A health care provider also may suggest a person eat a diet high in phosphorus and calcium to strengthen and maintain bone health.
 Eating smaller, more frequent meals can help with nausea.
 Drinking enough water and other fluids daily is also important.

 Stem cell transplant recipients may need to avoid alcohol to prevent reduced liver function.
 They may also need to avoid sodium, often from salt, to prevent high blood pressure and swelling.

 Points to Remember

-- Aplastic anemia and myelodysplastic syndromes (MDS) are rare and serious disorders in which bone marrow doesn’t produce enough healthy red or white blood cells or platelets.
+- Aplastic anemia and myelodysplastic syndromes (MDS) are rare and serious disorders that affect the bone marrow and blood.

 Hope through Research